 If you don’t want to be surprised by requests for extra money to see the full range of things you can see on a site and you don’t want to be disappointed because you didn’t bring much money because you thought it was all paid for then MAKE SURE YOU CHECK THE LIST OF WHAT IS INCLUDED when booking tours in Egypt.

-7 THINGS to REMEMBER when BOOKING TOURS in EGYPT
+7 more things to REMEMBER when BOOKING tours in EGYPT

-- GUIDE – Is the guide a Transfer Guide or Egyptologist guide?
-There is a difference
+- GUIDE: Is the guide a Transfer Guide or Egyptologist guide?
+There is a difference.
+Is his fee included?

-- TIPPING… Tipping is never included but is expected by Guides and Drivers.
+- TIPPING: Tipping is rarely included but is expected by Guides and Drivers.